msminek/talend-studio-se-master/README.md

 ### Which version can I build ?

 That I want to know.
-When the version 6 I could build with the repositories.
+When the version 7.2 or 7.3, I could build snapshot version with the repositories.

 ### Where can I found the TOS zip file after build ?